 Decking boards: Non-combustible (concrete, tile, aluminum plank) is the gold standard.
 Class A PVC composite is the next best thing.
 Standard composite is better than wood.
 Untreated wood is the worst choice in fire-prone areas.

-Fasteners: Stainless steel or hot-dipped galvanized fasteners won’t contribute to fire.
-This seems minor, but polymer-coated fasteners can melt and lose structural integrity under extreme heat.
+Fasteners: Stainless steel or hot-dipped galvanized fasteners won't contribute to fire.
+Polymer-coated fasteners can melt and lose structural integrity under extreme heat.

 Why railing choice matters more than most people think